Movie lovers' movies!

-Cinema New Bedford showcases acclaimed films from around the world that feature great storytelling and a wide variety of perspectives.
-Join us each week to experience award-winning films that harness the power of feeling to entertain and enlighten.
-After each film, post-show discussions with the minds behind the film deepen our engagement with what we experienced on-screen and build community and connection.
+Cinema New Bedford showcases acclaimed films from around the world that feature great storytelling and a variety of perspectives.
+Join us each Tuesday to experience award-winning films that harness the power of feeling to entertain and enlighten.

 This series is curated by Mocha James Herrup, PhD, (they/them), founder of the New Bedford Film Society.
 Mocha James draws from their work as a film professor, arts and culture writer, and film festival programmer to bring films to New Bedford that audiences might not otherwise get to experience.

 Tilda Swinton plays a less than perfect Russian émigré turned Italian matriarch in this luscious, multi-sensory contemporary classic directed by the director of Call Me By Your Name.